batteryshark/pdx/README.md

 Aspects are divided as follows:

-- pdx_env: Handles username, home directory, os information, etc.
+- pdxenv: Handles username, home directory, os information, etc.

-- pdx_reg: Handles Windows registry isolation and redirection.
+- pdxreg: Handles Windows registry isolation and redirection.

-- pdx_fs: Handles Filesystem isolation and redirection.
+- pdxfs: Handles Filesystem isolation and redirection.

-- pdx_proc: Handles process spawning and legacy isolation.
+- pdxproc: Handles process spawning and legacy isolation.

 Ideally, these modules would be loaded in at process start either via loader, payload delivery (like a bootstrap shim), or dynamically linked.